Transformation of prominent heritage site with complex design requirements and archaeological significance

 This prominent heritage structure refurbishment encountered complex challenges demanding expert civil, flood, traffic, structural and heritage engineering.

 One of our primary focuses was the overriding requirement for conservation of Campbell’s Stores, an existing State Heritage Register-listed building.
 This involved input and design considerations from many stakeholders, design and heritage professionals and builders.

-The existing structure comprised 11 bays of historical materials, components and conditions.
-The site’s transformation includes a new dining precinct on the promenade side, with steel portal, architectural precast and glass awning.
-An additional ‘Bay 12’ at the northern end features a new masonry structure, with similar, smaller awning.
-Bulk excavation works were limited to minimise risk to the structure.
+The existing structure comprised 11 bays of historical construction, components and conditions.
+The site’s transformation includes a new dining precinct on the promenade side, with architectural precast concrete, steel and glass awning.
+An additional ‘Bay 12’ at the northern end features a new masonry structure with a similar smaller awning.

+In terms of heritage engineering, bulk excavation works were primarily limited to minimise risks to the structure.
 Demolition and strip-out works were tightly monitored.
-Issues uncovered included: cracked sandstone footings, damaged timber columns, and decay due to water ingress and rising damp.
-New materials sourced replicated the existing building type, quality and fabric.
+Issues uncovered included cracked sandstone footings, damaged timber columns, decay due to water ingress and rising damp.
+New materials sourced replicated the existing construction in type, quality and fabric.